vladd-i/photo_composition/README.md

     pip install -r requirements.txt
     ```

-3. Set up the environment variables and configurations as needed in the `configs/` directory.

 ## Usage

-- To inspect exploratory data analysis results, navigate to the `notebooks/` directory and open the Jupyter notebooks.
+- Navigate to the `notebooks/` directory and open the Jupyter notebooks to inspect exploratory data analysis results,
+feature engineering steps, and manifold learning techniques applied to high-dimensional image representations to learn
+patterns.